Investigators Chase Missing Pieces Of Facebook, Twitter Role In Russian Meddling

 Shortly before Election Day last year, some helpful-looking posts began popping up on Twitter: No need to stand in line or even leave home, they said — just vote by text!

 The messages, some of which appeared to come from Hillary Clinton's campaign, had versions in Spanish, with gay pride flags and other permutations.
-They were also 100% false.
+They were also 100 percent false.

 Where did they come from?